Tearsheet

 AI Analysis | Feedback

-Carlyle Secured Lending (CGBD) is a Business Development Company (BDC) that primarily invests in the debt and, to a lesser extent, equity of private, middle-market companies.
-Therefore, its "customers" are the companies to which it provides financing.
+Carlyle Secured Lending, Inc. (CGBD) is a business development company (BDC) that specializes in providing debt and equity financing to other companies.
+Therefore, its "customers" are the companies in which it invests or lends money.

 AI Analysis | Feedback